AvtsVivek/LearnVsExt/src/tasks/503560-DebuggerEventsIntro/ReadMe.md

 ## Build and Run
 1. Just build, launch the exp instance.

 2. Open any solution.
 Specifically the SimpleWpf solution.
 Then try building it.
+The start debugging it.
 Observe the message box that popup.